Top 9 Font Design Trends for Graphic Design

 6. Minimalist Sans-serif Fonts

-Sans-serif fonts will continue to be a favorite of many designers in 2019.
+Sans-serif fonts will continue to be a favorite of many designers.
 Thanks to their simple minimalist design, sans serif fonts, are versatile and multipurpose.
 You can combine them with any other font styles and get modern typography solutions every time.
 Minimalist sans-serif fonts usually have geometric style and rounded details.

 Click Photo to Edit